rcompos/kubespray-and-pray/README.md

 Perform the following steps on the control node where ansible command will be run from.
 Define the nodes, etcds and masters as appropriate.

-1. Run command to generate inventory file (~/.kubespray/inventory/inventory.cfg) which defines the target nodes.
+1. Run command to generate inventory file (*~/.kubespray/inventory/inventory.cfg*) which defines the target nodes.
 If there are too many hosts for command-line, run the kubespray prepare command with a minimal set of hosts then add to the resulting inventory.cfg file.

     `$ kubespray prepare --nodes k8s0 k8s1 k8s2 --etcds k8s0 k8s1 k8s2 --masters k8s0`

     ___Ensure that the names are resolvable in DNS or are listed in local hosts file.___

 2. Create default user and bootstrap ansible.
-Note that the ansible.cfg file defines the inventory file as follows.
-This will be used as the default inventory file when ansible is run.
+Note that ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
+This will be the default inventory file when ansible is run.

-    `inventory = ~/.kubespray/inventory/inventory.cfg`

     `$ ansible-playbook user-solidfire.yml`